What Is Graniteware Cookware Made Of?

 - Some buyers find today’s Graniteware kitchenware too ordinary and unattractive.

 Cleaning and Care

 The impervious surface makes this cookware easy to clean.
-Most GraniteWare roasters are dishwasher safe, per manufacturer’s claims, but they also clean up easily by hand with soap and water.
+Most GraniteWare roasters are dishwasher safe, per the manufacturer’s claims, but they also clean up easily by hand, using soap and water.